THE LIFE COACH SCHOOL PODCAST – Episode 144

 I am not there yet.
 But I see the beauty, and I want to practice living in that way.

 My friend called me this morning.
-My daughter has stopped going to church on Sundays.
+My daughter has stopped going to church.
 Is that bad?
 Is that good?
 Is it possible that I am not the judge?
 Is it possible that my friend – the mother – is not the judge either?
 Sitting in my car, talking to my friend, with all my children safely buckled into their car seats, it’s easy for me to say, That might just be her path.
 And that is okay.